-We also offer unique opportunities for volunteers to expand their horizons and develop valuable teaching skills.
-Volunteers work directly with Professors Kara Reynolds, Jeff Dickinson, and Dr. Veronica Frisancho, an expert in gender and behavioral economics.
+We offer unique opportunities for volunteers to expand their horizons and develop valuable teaching skills.
+Volunteers work directly with Professors Kara Reynolds, Jeff Dickinson, Rodney Ndum, and Dr. Veronica Frisancho, an expert in gender and behavioral economics.
 As volunteers gain experience, they can take on more responsibilities, such as managing instructors or leading recruitment efforts.

 Additionally, our volunteers engage with the local community in English or Spanish and grow their professional networks through events hosted by Dollar Scholars, in collaboration with American University, local and federal governments, the IMF, and private banks.